fferflo/einx/docs/source/gettingstarted/overview.rst

   Einstein expression tree for ``b (s [r])... c`` for tensor with shape ``(2, 4, 8, 3)`` and constraint ``r=4``.

+Einstein expressions are fully composable, and every einx function features complete support for rearranging tensors between input and output expressions.
-For more details, see :doc:`How does einx parse Einstein expressions? </faq/solver>`
+For more details, see :doc:`How does einx parse Einstein expressions? </faq/solver>` and :doc:`How does einx handle input and output tensors? </faq/flatten>`.

 .. _bracketnotation:

 Bracket notation
 ----------------

-einx introduces the ``[]``-notation to specify how operations should be vectorized. ``[]`` denotes axes that an operation is applied on, while all other axes are batch axes and vectorized over.
+einx introduces the ``[]``-notation to specify how operations should be vectorized. ``[]`` denotes axes that an operation is applied on, other axes are considered batch axes and vectorized over.
 This corresponds to the ``axis`` argument in index-based notation:

 ..  code::